radirckze/NetCoreBasics/NetAsync/README.md

 Note: task.wait() and task.Result are blocking calls.
 Still useful in some cases.

+Deadlocks: See WinForms application in AsyncDeadlock folder for example that deadlocks (and 2 patters that accomplish the same thing that would not deadlock).

 ### Some best practice notes
 Below tables copied directly from https://msdn.microsoft.com/en-us/magazine/jj991977.aspx